What's New!

 in Rome the French Academy where young French artists were sent to study the monuments of

 ancient Rome and then return to France.
-A few years later he ordered two plaster casts of the reliefs of Colonna Traiana, one for the students of the academy in
+A few years later he commissioned two plaster casts of the reliefs of Colonna Traiana, one for the students of the academy in

-Strong economic reasons were behind the decline of Rome and the growth of Paris: the popes had drained all the resources of their
+Strong economic reasons were behind the decline of Rome and the growth of Paris as main European artistic centre: the popes had drained all the resources of their

 financial situation which led to a dramatic containment of all expenditures.
-Louis XIV was starting in Versailles a similar cycle
+Louis XIV started in Versailles a similar cycle

 of great investments, the cost of which his successors had eventually to bear.

-Notwithstanding this, Vienna continued in general to prefer Italian artists: there was a long tradition of cultural exchanges between Austria and Italy,
+Notwithstanding this, Vienna continued in general to prefer Italian artists: there was a long tradition of cultural exchanges with Italy,

 but there were also political reasons behind it: the state of almost continuous war with France and Louis XIV's hand behind the Ottoman

-Details of the monuments to Emperor Charles VI and to his wife by Balthasar Ferdinand Moll in
+Details of the monuments to Emperor Charles VI (left) and to his wife Elisabeth Christine of Brunswick (right) by Balthasar Ferdinand Moll in

 Kapuzinergruft

-In general there are not many funerary monuments in Vienna and even in the Capuchins's crypt, where
+In general there are not many funerary monuments in Vienna and most of them are very simple, even in the Capuchins's crypt.

 The few which have a complex decoration show the influence of Italian patterns in